informationcake/mosaicking-SWARP/README.md

 ### Options

-Verbose is set to FULL, but you can change this inside the J*.sh script
+Verbose is set to NORMAL for scripts in this repository, but you can change this inside the J*.sh script.
+Verbose is set to QUIET for J0*.sh scripts downloaded from the SDSS website.